tududes/btt-sn19-miner-axon-update/README.md

 # Update miner axon ip on chain in a cron job

 This script automatically updates your SN19 miner's axon IP address on the Bittensor network.
 It's useful when your IP changes or if you need to maintain your miner's registration with the correct IP.
+The script uses the Fiber API for improved compatibility and dependency management.

 ### Install dependencies
 ```bash